khaefner/buffer_overflow/README.md

 # What to hand in

 1. PDF with screen shots.
 Annotate the images and explain what is going on in each  (if you could not get everything to work hand in screenshot of what you tried and annotate what you did and what you think you might try differently)
-2. Zip file of the vuln.c code your shellcode.asm shell_loader.c the exploit.py file
+2. Zip file of the vuln.c code your shellcode.asm shell_loader.c the exploit.py shellcode-evil.asm

 # Clean Up